NetMQ/NetMQ.ReactiveExtensions/README.md

 # NetMQ.ReactiveExtensions

-*Note: This project is sample code only at the moment, the NuGet package is in progress.*

 Effortlessly send messages anywhere on the network using Reactive Extensions (RX).
 Uses NetMQ as the transport layer.

+*See the NuGet Package*

 The API is a drop-in replacement for `Subject<T>` from Reactive Extensions (RX).

+## Sample Code

 As a refresher, to use `Subject<T>` in Reactive Extensions (RX):